deeputech/deeputech.github.io/_posts/2019-07-23-jhipster-microservices-with-istio-service-mesh-on-kubernetes.md

   --resource-group eCommerceCluster \
   --name eCommerceCluster \
   --node-count 4 \
-  --kubernetes-version 1.13.7 \
+  --kubernetes-version 1.15 \
   --enable-addons monitoring \
   --generate-ssh-keys
 ```

 The `node-count` flag is important as the setup requires at least four nodes with the default CPU to run everything.
-You can try to use a higher `kubernetes-version` if it is supported, else stick to 1.13
+You can try to use a higher `kubernetes-version` if it is supported, else stick to 1.15

-The cluster creation could take while so sit back and relax. 🍹
+The cluster creation could take a while so sit back and relax. 🍹

 Once the cluster is created, fetch its credentials to be used from kubectl by running the below command.
 It automatically injects the credentials to your kubectl configuration under **_~/.kube/config_**